-SHELLFISH FORAGe and a feast
+SHELLFISH FORAGe and a feast - Hood Canal, washington

 We live in a unique place to be able to collect and enjoy such a bounty of seafood, right in our back yard.
 Clams and oysters (bivalves) are considered by some a superfood with their high levels of vitamins and minerals.
 These nutrient-rich mollusks are also a vital part of our ecosystem with their efficient filter feeding.
-This half-day course in Hood Canal, WA will introduce you to an area abundant with life that spends a good portion of the time underwater, called the intertidal zone.
-You'll learn what to look for and where to find manila clams and oysters, how to care for clams and shuck oysters, and how to cook them on the beach.
+This one-day course in Hood Canal, Washington will introduce you to an area abundant with life that spends a good portion of the time underwater, called the intertidal zone.
+You'll learn what to look for and how to dig and find manila clams and oysters, how to care for clams and shuck oysters, and how to cook them on the beach.
 We'll also look for edible seaweed if it presents itself.
 You'll take home several meals of live shellfish.

 One way to protect our natural resources is to experience them firsthand to appreciate and respect our amazing biodiversity.
 Realizing the joy of eating wild shellfish foraged by our own hands moments earlier is a wonderful reminder that everything is connected.

 Shellfish Gallery photos: David Delfs

 New Course Date added June 2nd!
 Join us!